 There's no test to definitively diagnose IBS.
-Your doctor is likely to start with a complete medical history, physical exam and tests to rule out other conditions.
-If you have IBS with diarrhea, you likely will be tested for gluten intolerance (celiac disease).
+Your health care provider is likely to start with a complete medical history, physical exam and tests to rule out other conditions, such as celiac disease and inflammatory bowel disease (IBD).

 - Rome criteria.
-These criteria include abdominal pain and discomfort lasting on average at least one day a week in the last three months, associated with at least two of these factors: Pain and discomfort are related to defecation, the frequency of defecation is altered, or stool consistency is altered.
+These criteria include belly pain and discomfort averaging at least one day a week in the last three months.
+This must also occur with at least two of the following: Pain and discomfort related to defecation, a change in the frequency of defecation, or a change in stool consistency.

 - Type of IBS.
-For the purpose of treatment, IBS can be divided into three types, based on your symptoms: constipation-predominant, diarrhea-predominant or mixed.
+For the purpose of treatment, IBS can be divided into four types, based on your symptoms: constipation-predominant, diarrhea-predominant, mixed or unclassified.

-Your doctor will also likely assess whether you have other signs or symptoms that might suggest another, more serious, condition.
-These signs and symptoms include:
+Your provider will also likely assess whether you have other symptoms that might suggest another, more serious, condition.
+These include:

 - Weight loss

 - Rectal bleeding

 - Belly pain, especially if it's not related to a bowel movement, or occurs at night

 - Diarrhea that is ongoing or awakens you from sleep

 If you have these symptoms, or if an initial treatment for IBS doesn't work, you'll likely need additional tests.